mapninja/KZSU-Album-Reviews/Fontaines DC Dogrel.md

 !!!ATTENTION PROLETARIAT OF THE GIG ECONOMY!
 YOUR ANTHEMS HAVE ARRIVED AND THEY ARE PURE, PREMIUM F&%$ING ROCK&ROLL!!!

-Insistent, confrontational, nearly old-school post-punk.

-Lead singer is Ian Curtis, but with optimism and the brash confidence of Shane McGowan.
+Insistent, confrontational, nearly old-school post-punk debut alb um from this Dublin-based quintet.
+Razor sharp execution of blistering working class Rock&Roll designed to be played as loud as possible.
+Lead singer, Grian Chatten, delivers with the gravity of Ian Curtis but with optimism and the brash confidence and romanticism of Shane McGowan.

 FCCs: None, nada